Non-equilibrium lifetimes of DNA under electronic current in a molecular junction: Results

 Fig. \ref{fig:Potentials} illustrates how electronic current reshapes the effective potential of the DNA junction.
 Fig. \ref{fig:Potentials}(a) shows the effective potential energy surface together with the spin-resolved currents as a function of displacement.

-Our subsequent analysis of DNA mechanical stability requires that we select the threshold value for mechanical motion which marks the onset of DNA's structural instability - we assume once this critical value is reached, the DNA experiences structural instability resulting in denaturation.
-The critical threshold ($x_b = 1$ a.u.) is selected.
+Our subsequent analysis of DNA mechanical stability requires that we select the threshold value for mechanical motion which marks the onset of DNA's structural instability - we assume once this critical value is reached, the DNA experiences structural instability.
+The critical threshold ($x_b = 1$ a.u.) is selected. { Molecular dynamics studies of base-pair deformability in double stranded DNA consistently show that conformational displacements of order 1-5~a.u of nucleotides from Watson-Crick structure correspond to the onset of DNA mechanical instability \cite{zacharias2020, lindahl2017,mak2016}.
+In our coarse-grained model, the coordinate $x$ represents a collective conformational mode (bending, twisting, or stretching of multiple base pairs).
+A displacement of 1~a.u. along this collective coordinate therefore corresponds to the lower bound of the physical range for destabilisation of individual base pairs seen in atomistic studies. }

 This choice is somewhat arbitrary given the collective nature of the DNA's mechanical coordinate in our model but can be physically motivated by typical ranges of realistic base-pairing potentials in DNA.
 The threshold $x_b = 1$ a.u. has a corresponding critical potential energy $U(x_b)$ which will be treated as the energy barrier $U_{\text{bar}}$ that the mechanical degree of freedom has to overcome to reach an unstable configuration.

 Fig. \ref{fig:Potentials} shows that the non-equilibrium electronic force shifts the effective potential minimum position and modifies the barrier height.
 Fig. \ref{fig:Potentials}(a) also shows the spin resolved adiabatic electric current computed using the standard NEGF expression